 - Winpopup (or "net send") this is useful in a Windows network but workstations running other operating systems may not receive these messages. - User Client messages are sent to users running the PaperCut NG User Client tool.
 This option is guaranteed to work in all environments where the user runs the user client. - Email messages are delivered by email, to the email address defined in the system.
-This is a good alternative for "low balance warning" messages but is not recommended for real-time messages like when printing is denied. - Custom this allows you to develop your own message delivery mechanism.
-This might be useful if your organization has an instant messaging infrastructure.
+This is a good alternative for "low balance warning" messages but is not recommended for real-time messages like when printing is denied.

-12.5.1.
+13.6.1.
 Configuring Notifications